-We will firstly ask some details so we can register you on our secure system.
+We will ask you for some details so we can register you on our secure system.

-We will then take your pulse, blood pressure and take some measurements such as your height and weight, also take a finger prick blood sample to analyse your cholesterol and maybe your blood sugar.
+We will then take your pulse, blood pressure, and some measurements, such as your height and weight.
+We will also take a finger prick blood sample to analyse your cholesterol and your blood sugar.

-Moving on, we will ask some questions about you, your lifestyle and you and your family’s medical history.
+Next, we will ask some questions about you, your lifestyle and your family’s medical history.

-With all this information, we can then show you your results and indicate ways that improvements may be made and how to further support could be given if required.
+With all this information, we can then share your results with you and identify ways that improvements could be made and how we can further support you if required.

-Following the NHS Health Check, the data and results will be sent securely to your GP.
+Following the completion of your NHS Health Check, the data and results will be sent securely to your GP.

 Why have an NHS Health Check?